-Review sessions are held before examinations for many Distance Education classes.
+Review sessions are held before examinations for many online classes.

-Students enrolled in distance courses may take 2-4 exams during the semester.
-The testing schedule and locations is as follows:
+Students enrolled in online courses may take 2-4 in-person, proctored exams during the semester.
+The testing schedule is available on this website.

 Counseling and Advising

-HCC Online Counselors are located at the HCC Administration Building at 3100 Main Street and can be through the Ask HCC Online Counseling form.
+HCC Online Counselors are located at the HCC Administration Building at 3100 Main Street and can be through the HCC Online Advising and Counseling form.
 Please contact them with questions regarding your educational program or degree objectives.
-For more information on HCC Online student services click here.

 Students With Disabilities